willking2/fish546_W15/nlap-ano/workflow.md

 #Blast

-Note: I used **Blast 2.2.29**.
+Note: I used Blast 2.2.29.
 This was already installed on Roberts Lab Hummingbird and configured so that I can run Blast commands from anywhere in the directory (as opposed to the usual case where I have to specify full file path to command, e.g. ../bin/blastx)

 ### Uniprot --> Blast db